sbalmt/xcheme/documents/operators.md

 token<100> T_XY as 'x' & opt 'y';
 ```

-> Accept `'x'` or `'xy'` during the expression evaluation.
+> Accept an occurrence of `'x'` or `'xy'` during the expression evaluation.

 ## AST operators

-There are some operators to manage how the generated nodes must be inserted into the AST (Abstract Syntax Tree), let's take a look at those operators.
+There are some operators to manage how the generated nodes must be inserted into the AST, let's take a look at those operators.

 #### Append operator

-The `append` operator is a unary operator used when you want to append a new node into the AST after evaluating its operand as `true`.
+The `append` operator is a unary operator used when we want to append a new node into the AST after evaluating its operand as `true`.

 Syntax: